Relocation Guide · Last updated 3 June 2026

 Understanding Gibraltar: What Kind of Place Are You Moving To?

 Before getting into the process, it helps to understand what Gibraltar actually is.
-It is a 6.8 square kilometre peninsula with a permanent population of around 34,000 people.
+It is a small, dense peninsula with a permanent population of around 34,000 people.
 It is British in governance, currency (the Gibraltar Pound, pegged 1:1 to Sterling), law, and culture, while being physically connected to Spain and surrounded by Spanish territory.

 It has its own government, its own parliament, its own tax system, and its own NHS equivalent.
 It is not part of the UK, not part of Spain, and not part of the European Union.
 It operates under British law with its own Gibraltar-specific legislation built on top.

 The territory is dense and vertical.
 Most residential property is in blocks of flats.
 The town centre (Main Street) is the commercial spine.
-The Upper Rock is a nature reserve with the famous Barbary macaques.
+The Upper Rock is a nature reserve home to the famous Barbary macaques.
 The climate is warm Mediterranean with strong easterly winds (the Levante) and mild winters.

-Gibraltar divides its registered residents into four categories.
-Understanding which category applies to you is the starting point for the registration process.
+Gibraltar has three main frameworks under which residents are registered.
+Understanding which applies to you is the starting point for the registration process.

 The Step-by-Step Process